icardus/icardus/README.md

 ## Find me around the web 🌎:
 - Playing banjo with <a href="https://www.newgrassrepublic.com"> Newgrass Republic Band</a>
-- Sharing ideas on art, books and everything about spreading culture <a href="https://www.figuracions.cat">
+- Sharing ideas on art, books and everything about spreading culture on my blog <a href="https://www.figuracions.cat">Figuracions</a>